imsurajj/youthwell/README.md

    - yarn: `yarn dev`

 Login and Signup pages use `supabase.auth.signInWithPassword` and `supabase.auth.signUp`.

+**Note**: The `env.example` file is committed to the repository so users can easily set up their environment variables.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).